zmqless/python-zeroless/README.rst

 Python API
 ----------

-In the ``zeroless`` module, two functions can be used to define how zeroless' sockets are related (i.e. ``bind`` and ``connect``).
-Both are able to create a *callable* and/or *iterable* socket, depending on the message passing pattern.
+In the ``zeroless`` module, two classes can be used to define how distributed entities are related (i.e. ``Server`` and ``Client``).
+To put it bluntly, with the exception of the pair pattern, a client may be connected to multiple servers, while a server may accept incoming connections from multiple clients.

+Both servers and clients are able to create a *callable* and/or *iterable*, depending on the message passing pattern.
 So that you can iterate over incoming messages and/or call to transmit a message.

 All examples assume:

 .. code:: python

-    from zeroless import (connect, bind)
+    from zeroless import (Server, Client)

 Push-Pull
 ~~~~~~~~~